MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

    ![UI Client App Universal Inventory](media/UI-Client-App-screenshot.jpg)

 1. Click on “New Project”, type in the Project name (a valid project name consists of alphanumeric characters and spaces only, and is between 3 and 64 characters long) and click on “Save” button.
 The system will create the Project database, taking into account the data stored in UI database as a starting point.
-You know the Project was created successfully when you see a *project card* displayingd the status of the project and last update time.
+You know the Project was created successfully when you see a *project card* displaying the status of the project and last update time.

    ![UI Client App New Project Universal Inventory](media/UI-Client-App-New-Project.jpg)

 >[!TIP]
 >Many projects can be created in Universal Inventory.
 Every Project corresponds with an *inventory*, and can have many *data sources*.
 An organization with a complex infrastructure may consider creating a test project to validate correctness and verify data source availability, before creating a production project to be shared with value providers.
-SAM Partners may create a project for each customer, provided customers consent to their data being stored on the consultant's machine.

 1. Click on “Open Project” and you will see standard interface with the Actions and Reports that can be performed through UI.